 This is the age where faith can become personal.
 Keep their Jesus and coffee mornings fun and interactive to help them engage and enjoy their time with God.

-Let them choose a verse card from your Printable Bible Verse Cards
+Let them choose a verse card from your Jesus & Coffee Mornings with Kids Printable (see below).

 Ask: “What do you want to tell Jesus today?”